 For your health and safety and to equip and empower yourself, learn about the particular medical risks associated with the abortion procedure you choose, the probable gestational age of the pregnancy at the time the abortion is to be performed, the medical risks associated with carrying a child to term, and the medical assistance benefits that may be available for prenatal care, childbirth, and information about neonatal care.

 At Elevier, we provide you with this information because we believe that an informed decision is an empowered decision.

 Believe it or not, you do have options for your unplanned pregnancy.
 Although abortion may seem like a quick way “to get rid of the problem,” there are lingering after effects.
 If you have questions about abortion procedures or are curious about the options available to you, contact us.
 It costs nothing to chat.
 You and your future are important.
 We’re here for you.

 The following abortion information is taken directly from the booklet If You Are Pregnant: Information on Fetal Development, Abortion and Alternatives.
-This is pursuant to the Women’s Right to Know Act.
 For more information, visit the Women’s Right to Know page on the Minnesota Department of Health website.

 Two Main Types of Abortion

 There are two types of abortion, early non-surgical abortion and surgical.
 How far along you are in your pregnancy determines what kind of abortion you may have.